Condensations in higher categories: Condensations and higher Karoubi envelopes

 \subsection{$n$-condensations}

 We repeat Definition~\ref{defn.condensation-defect}, emphasizing the category number:

 \begin{definition} A \define{$0$-condensation} is an equality between objects of a $0$-category.
 Suppose that $X$ and $Y$ are objects of a weak $n$-category $\cC$.
 An \define{$n$-condensation} of $X$ onto $Y$, written $X \condense Y$, is a pair of 1-morphisms $f : X \to Y$ and $g : Y \to X$ together with an $(n-1)$-condensation $fg \condense \id_Y$.
-A \define{condensation} is an $n$-condensation for some $n$.\end{definition}
+A \define{condensation} is an $n$-condensation for some $n$.
+In diagrams: